Rainbow Islands Revolution

-Rainbow Islands Revolution, known in Japan as New Rainbow Islands (ニューレインボーアイランド, Nyū Reinbō Airando), is a platform game for the Nintendo DS.
-It is an update of the original game, Rainbow Islands.
-Unlike in the original, the main character, Bub, rides in a bubble, and the player has to guide him with the stylus, and draw rainbows with it as well.
+Rainbow Islands Revolution, known in Japan as New Rainbow Islands (ニューレインボーアイランド), is a platformer game developed by Marvelous for the Nintendo DS.
+It is an update to the 1987 arcade game Rainbow Islands and thus part of the Bubble Bobble series.
+Unlike in the original, the main character, Bub, rides in a bubble; the player must guide him and draw rainbows with the stylus.
 The game uses mainly the DS's touch screen.

 Gameplay

-The player has to drag Bub around using the stylus.
+The player drags Bub around using the stylus.
 Contact with enemies or dangerous objects such as spikes causes the player to lose a heart.
 When all hearts have been lost, the player loses a life and must begin the level anew.

-When the player drags the stylus anywhere on the screen that isn't Bub, the player can create a rainbow.
-The rainbow serves as a barrier through which enemies can't cross.
-If the rainbow is drawn over an enemy, the enemy is killed.
-Additionally, when the player taps a rainbow, it falls down removing any enemies that lie below.

-The player can also draw some special shapes which create rainbows with special effects.
+When the player drags the stylus anywhere on the screen besides on Bub, the player can create a rainbow.
+The rainbow serves as a barrier through which enemies cannot cross.
+If a rainbow is drawn over an enemy, the enemy is killed.
+Additionally, when the player taps a rainbow, it falls down, removing any enemies that lie below.
+The player can also draw special shapes that create rainbows with special effects.